felipealbuquerq/adyen-asp.net-sample-code/README.md

 ## Examples
 ```
 1.HPP (Hosted Payment Page)
-  - CreatePaymentOnHpp             : Simple form creating a payment on our HPP
+  - CheckPaymentResponseSha256     : Check payment result URL using SHA256 signature
   - CreatePaymentOnHpp256          : Simple form creating a payment on our HPP with SHA256
   - CreatePaymentOnHppAdvanced     : Advanced form creating a payment on our HPP
   - CreatePaymentUrl               : Create payment URL on our HPP
 2.API